MicrosoftDocs/well-architected/well-architected/oracle-iaas/get-started.md

 ## Illustrative examples

-The guidance provided within this series is based on a solution-orientated approach to illustrate key design considerations and recommendations.
+The guidance provided within this series is based on a solution-oriented approach to illustrate key design considerations and recommendations.
 There are several reference implementations available that can be used as a basis for further solution development.

-- [Reference architectures for Oracle database on Azure Virtual Machines](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture#reference-architectures): Provides information on deploying a highly available Oracle database on Azure, including disaster recovery considerations.
+- [Reference architectures for Oracle database on Azure Virtual Machines](/azure/virtual-machines/workloads/oracle/oracle-reference-architecture#reference-architectures): Provides information on how to deploy a highly available Oracle database on Azure, including disaster recovery considerations.

-- [Support for Oracle database workloads within Azure IaaS](https://github.com/Azure/Oracle-Workloads-for-Azure): Provides a repository that contains subfolders representing multiple separate projects for Oracle workloads.
+- [Support for Oracle database workloads within Azure IaaS](https://github.com/Azure/Oracle-Workloads-for-Azure): Provides a repository that contains subfolders that represent multiple separate projects for Oracle workloads.

-- [Overview of Oracle applications and solutions on Azure](/azure/virtual-machines/workloads/oracle/oracle-overview): Provides guidance to help you learn about running Oracle solutions by using the Azure infrastructure.
+- [Overview of Oracle applications and solutions on Azure](/azure/virtual-machines/workloads/oracle/oracle-overview): Provides guidance to help you learn how to run Oracle solutions by using the Azure infrastructure.

 ## Next steps